-The lake’s surroundings are very natural and made up predominately of trees and rolling hills, creating a stunning backdrop.
+The lake’s surroundings are very natural and are made up predominantly of trees and rolling hills, creating a stunning backdrop.
 The wind can cause huge waves as it blows down the lake, so always ensure to check weather conditions before hitting the water.
 The reservoir offers largemouth bass, catfish and crappies and is a great spot for freshwater anglers.

 There are a number of campsites and marinas on the shorelines of the lake.
 There is also the Rayburn Country Resort, which is home to a top notch golf course.
-Visitors that would prefer to stay dry can go hiking through the Sabine National Forest.
+Visitors that would prefer to stay dry can also go hiking through the Sabine National Forest.

-Lewisville Lake is located in North Texas near Lewisville and is a favourite spot in the summer months.
-It boasts plenty of good shoreline that is home to numerous camping facilities, restaurants, golf courses and lodges.
+Lewisville Lake is located in North Texas near Lewisville and is a favorite spot in the summer months.
+It boasts plenty of shoreline that is home to camping facilities, restaurants, golf courses and lodges.
 The lake is also a great spot for water sports!
 Visitors can enjoy a variety of activities, including water skiing, sailing, sailboarding, and more.

 Lewisville Lake is a great place for fishing, with catfish and crappie being the dominant game fish found in the lake.
 In addition to the boat and watercraft rental facilities, a popular destination for those looking for a good time is Party Cove.
-The cove where people tie their boats together, listen to music, and enjoy the surf and sun.
+Here, people tie their boats together, listen to music, and enjoy the surf and sun.
 Before joining the party, make sure you’ve brushed up on Texas boating and drinking laws.

-Boating, water skiing, scuba diving and swimming are just a few of the water based activities that are enjoyed at Lake Amistad.
-There are plenty of boat ramps found around the 340 metre lake.
-Its natural surroundings provide visitors with the chance to go hiking, camping and nature walks.
-Note that there are no boat rental or fueling stations.
-Massive Lake Amistad encompasses nearly 70,000 surface acres, which are shared between Mexico and the United States.
-Boaters and swimmers can enjoy both open waters as well as steeply walled canyons.
-The protective coves offer ideal fishing spots.
+Water skiing, scuba diving and swimming are just a few of the water-based activities that are enjoyed at Lake Amistad.
+There are plenty of boat ramps found around the 340-metre lake, and its natural surroundings provide visitors with the chance to go hiking and camping.
+Note that there are no boat rental or fueling stations available along the lake, so be sure to come fully prepared!

 Possum Kingdom Lake